Abed1313/Tree-Data-Structure/README.md

 Insert and Validate: Sample code for inserting nodes into a binary search tree and validating the tree structure.
 Maximum Path Sum: A complete implementation to find the maximum path sum in the binary tree, along with testing code for different scenarios.
 Traversal: Methods for right view traversal and listing odd nodes, showcasing different traversal techniques without relying on queues.

+## Why It Matters
+Understanding and implementing binary trees not only enhances problem-solving skills but also optimizes data processing in applications.
+Mastery of such data structures is essential for any software developer looking to improve their technical expertise.

 ## Conclusion